Clearway Energy Commences Operations at Daggett Solar-Plus-Storage Facility in California

 Credit: Clearway Energy

 , a US independent power producer, has achieved a significant milestone with the launch of commercial operations at its Daggett solar-plus-storage facility.
-This cutting-edge project encompasses an impressive 482MW of solar capacity paired with 280MW of storage capacity.
+This cutting-edge project encompasses an impressive 482MW of solar capacity paired with 280MW of battery storage capacity.

 Situated in southern California's San Bernardino County, the Daggett facility commenced production in 2021 adjacent to the decommissioned Coolwater gas-fired power plant.
 While Clearway has plans for ongoing project development, a third phase is already in motion.
 This phase will introduce an additional 113.5MW of battery capacity, set to be operational by 2025.
 Clearway has also secured agreements with six load serving entities to procure power generated at the facility.